 Five provincial used oil material recycling associations extended their cooperation to form the National Used Oil Material Advisory Council (NUOMAC) on September 28th, 2004, in Kelowna, British Columbia.
 This organization coordinates the Canada-wide used oil and antifreeze recycling effort and encourages consistent national standards for this unique and successful industry-led stewardship recycling program.

 The founding non-profit associations in 2004 were from British Columbia, Alberta, Saskatchewan, Manitoba and Quebec.
 Associations from New Brunswick and Prince Edward Island joined in 2014 and 2015 respectively.
-The Newfoundland and Labrador association joined October 1st, 2019, and the Nova Scotia’s program will be in effect January 1st, 2020.
+The Newfoundland and Labrador and Nova Scotia associations joined in 2019 and 2020 respectively.
 The waste streams include used oil, used oil filters, used antifreeze, used plastic oil/antifreeze/DEF containers and pails, and aerosol cans in Quebec, New Brunswick, Prince Edward Island, Newfoundland and Labrador, and Nova Scotia.
 For EHC applicable products designated by each province for recycling, click here.

 Used oil is the largest single source of hazardous recyclable waste material in Canada and must be disposed of properly.
 Since the first program was launched in 1997, this recycling model has gained acceptance throughout most of Canada.
 The goal is to have fully integrated programs in all provinces and territories of Canada.